 The Substance Abuse and Mental Health Service Administration's “Enhancement and Expansion of Treatment and Recovery Services for Adolescents, Transitional Aged Youth, and their Families” service grant, through which we are creating trauma-informed substance abuse groups for adolescents treated through the Child and Family Institute at Mount Sinai St. Luke’s.

 The Criminal Justice Investment Initiative out of the Manhattan District Attorney’s office, through which we are helping to evaluate newly formed Crime Victims Treatment Centers for young men of color and the transgender population.
+I also serve on the Advisory Board to help develop a Center for Trauma Innovation under this initiative.

 The Office of Victims of Crime in the US Department of Justice under the “Supporting Male Survivors of Violence” program, through which we evaluate the Center for Court Innovation’s Make It Happen program for young men of color.